sambacha/refarch-kc-ms/fleet-ms/README.md

 ## Running integration tests with Kafka

-By adding simulation tests we need to have kafka running.
+By adding simulation tests we need to have kafka running now.
 We have deployed Kafka and Zookeeper to Kubernetes on Docker Edge for Mac and are able to connect to `docker-for-desktop` cluster.
 We have described this deployment [in this note for Kafka](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/deployments/kafka/README.md) and [for zookeeper](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/deployments/zookeeper/README.md)

-As an alternate you can use the docker image from [confluent.io](https://docs.confluent.io/current/installation/docker/docs/installation/single-node-client.html#single-node-basic).
+As an alternate you can use the docker image from [confluent.io](https://docs.confluent.io/current/installation/docker/docs/installation/single-node-client.html#single-node-basic) and docker-compose to start zookeeper and kafka single broker.

 We use environment variables to control the configuration: